loopdash/loopdash/src/glossary/slug.md

 title: Slug - Loopdash
 h1: Slug
 h2: What does it mean?
-summary: Slug is a unique URL-friendly identifier for a post or page in WordPress that helps search engines and users to easily identify and access the content.
+description: Slug is a unique URL-friendly identifier for a post or page in WordPress that helps search engines and users to easily identify and access the content.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly